jaalto/project--shell-script-performance-and-portability/README.md

 # GENERAL ADVICE

+Regardless of the shell you might use for scripting (sh, dash, ksh93, mksh, etc.), consider taking these factors into serious consideration.

 - If you run scripts on many small files, set up a RAM disk and copy the files to it.
 This can lead to massive speed gains.
 See